s225730622/SIT210/Task4.2DCloudFunction/README.md

-# Task 4.2D - Calling a Functon from the Web #
+# Task 4.2D - Calling a Function from the Web #

 ### TASK DESCRIPTION ###
 Design a system which enables a user to remotely switch ON and OFF three seperate LED lights.<br/>